marfarma/cms-tree-page-view/readme.txt

 == Changelog ==

 = 0.7.6 =
-- You can now view items in the trash. i bit closer to a complete take over of the pages-page :)
+- You can now view items in the trash.
+A bit closer to a complete take over of the pages-page :)

 = 0.7.5 =
 - fixed some notice-errors and switched some deprecated functions